 This easy vanilla pudding is perfect to serve to guests as a simple dessert, great for the family to enjoy together, or just to enjoy all to yourself!

 It’s no secret that pudding is something that isn’t usually made from scratch.
 There are some popular pudding brands out there that make enjoying it easy.

 That said, homemade pudding has something that much more satisfying about it… maybe it’s the fact that it was created from scratch?

 We both grew up eating vanilla pudding so this is a recipe that sits close to the heart.
 Pudding might not be outright “German” but it’s definitely enjoyed all over the country.

 Pudding is also an ingredient used in German baking.
-You can find it in pudding cakes and even German bee sting cake (another recipe we love)!
+You can find it in vanilla pudding cakes and even German bee sting cake (another recipe we love)!
 Instant pudding powder is also added to German cheesecake.

 How to Make Homemade Vanilla Pudding – Step by Step